Steem-FOSSbot/steem-fossbot-voter/README.md

 ## Changelog

+- v0.0.11, **add actual voting**, update all UI to reuse API key so only have to enter once in dashboard per section, add test specific post in test algorithm section; this is a release candidate for minor version 1
+- v0.0.10, add bot API key wall to all areas of front end UI except dashboard, add stats page (currently only shows last log), add auto threshold adjust based on todays votes, some bug fixes
 - v0.0.9, add white / black list editing in UI and supported in backend
 - v0.0.8, basic front end UI set up, several improvements and changes to support it and knock-on bug fixing
 - v0.0.7, improve successful run bot reporting to http (via callback) and email with nice format